tongzhou80/nanoPyC/README.md

 Following the tutorial, you will learn:

 * Basic CUDA programming
+* How to accelerate your numerical code using parallelization, fusion and tiling
 * How a compiler automatically generates and optimizes numerical code/loops

 The end result is, given a function like the following: